PROGRAMS & SERVICES

-It is a late-day program (3:30 p.m. – 8:00 p.m.) for students ages 16-19 who are at risk of academic failure, retention, or are having difficulty with school attendance.
+It is a late-day program (3:30 p.m. – 8:00 p.m.) for students middle school thru high school who are at risk of academic failure, retention, or are having difficulty with school attendance.
 This program is located at Oregon High School and Rochelle High School.

 Center for Change Options Program

 A safe and secure classroom for middle and high school students who suffer from anxiety and other non-disciplinary attendance issues.
 Located at Nachusa Campus School and Regional Center for Change.

 Preparation and testing for those over 18 years of age is available through Sauk Valley Community College.
 Preparation and testing for ages 16-18 is available in our alternative programs.
 For details, visit the GED page.